SummerSlam (1997): Reception

 In 2006, J.D.
 Dunn of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "It was headed into "worst PPV ever" territory until the final two matches.
 The WWF was trying hard to get things going during the summer of '97, but it would take another year before they started to win the war with WCW.
 Too much mediocre crap in the early matches is a big part of the reason why.
 Oddly enough, Austin's injury would turn him into more of a talker for the next few months, and he would get even *more* over with the fans.
 Plus, it led to the anti-authoritarian character that made all that money against Vince McMahon.

-Mild thumbs up for historical reasons and for Foley, Hart, Austin & Undertaker."
+Mild thumbs up for historical reasons and Foley, Hart, Austin & Undertaker."

 The event contained several extended promo segments that did not appear to evoke much crowd reaction.
-For example, then-governor of New Jersey Christine Todd Whitman was given significant time on the microphone and a championship belt, for lowering taxes on professional wrestling events.
+For example, the then-governor of New Jersey Christine Todd Whitman was given significant time on the microphone and a championship belt, for lowering taxes on professional wrestling events.
 In another segment, Todd Pettengill spent significant time calling several people on the phone with no one answering, as he stared at a list of names Tammy Lynn Sytch was holding under her cleavage, for a purported million-dollar sweepstakes promotion.